How to Become an Electrician: 6 Basic Steps to Journeyman Status

 Here's a general overview of how to become an electrician when you're starting from scratch: First, make sure that you've earned a high school diploma (or the equivalent such as a GED).
 Next, take the optional (but recommended) step of completing a pre-apprenticeship electrician-training program at a local trade, technical, or vocational school.
 After that, apply for an electrician apprenticeship and, if required, register as an electrician apprentice or trainee in your state.
 Complete your four- or five-year apprenticeship under the guidance of a master or journeyperson* electrician.
 Finally, if required, get your electrician license or become certified in your state and/or municipality, which may involve passing an exam.

 Those are the basic steps to becoming an electrician.
 Of course, it's wise to look into each of those steps in more detail so that you know exactly what to expect.
-After all, confidence is an important trait to develop, especially while you're learning how to be an electrician.
+After all, confidence is an important trait to develop, especially while learning to be an electrician.
 The more you know, the greater your confidence will be as you move forward.
-And electrician careers are definitely worth all of the attention.
+And electrician careers are worth the attention.
 They often provide reliable and meaningful ways to earn good wages and benefits.

 1. Earn a high school diploma or equivalent

 This step is essential.
 You may not be able to progress any further until you can show that you've successfully completed high school or earned a GED or other type of equivalency certification.
 It's one of the most basic educational requirements that you'll need to meet before you can become an electrician.

 If you're still in high school, choose your courses carefully.
 Algebra and trigonometry are important, since such math is used by electricians to measure wiring lengths, determine the angle of a circuit, and calculate the force of an electrical current.
 In addition, you may want to pay special attention to subjects like physics and English.
 Shop and mechanical drawing classes are also helpful.
 After all, being an electrician requires knowing how to read technical documents and understand basic scientific concepts.